What is Glaucoma?

 High eye pressure is not related to high blood pressure, but glaucoma is found along with other vascular diseases like hypertension and diabetes.
 It can also occur after a severe eye infection or trauma.
 Glaucoma is not a contagious disease but can be hereditary.

 Glaucoma occurs when the outflow of the fluid that circulates through eye gets backed up due to a blockage of the drainage channel.
 Pressure then builds within the eye and this pressure damages the optic nerve. causing vision loss.

 Unfortunately there are no signs that indicate to you that glaucoma may be developing.
 This is why it is known as the silent thief of sight.

 How do I find out if I have Glaucoma?

 Maintaining your regularly scheduled eye exams and having the proper testing done will allow our doctors to monitor your vision and detect the onset of glaucoma.

 What are my options?

 Once glaucoma has been diagnosed there are several options you have for treatment.
-Glaucoma treatments options include eyedrops, laser or surgery.
-These options will very depending on the type of glaucoma you have and the severity of the glaucoma.
+Glaucoma treatment options include eyedrops, laser or surgery.
+These options will vary depending on the type of glaucoma you have and the severity of the glaucoma.